-Mark Gold, M.D., Director (Age 72)
+Mark Gold, M.D., Director (Age 73)

-Dr. Gold has served as a member of our Board of Directors since September 30, 2011 and Axogen Corporation's board of directors since July 2007.
+Dr. Gold has served as a member of our Board of Directors since September 30, 2011, and Axogen Corporation's board of directors since July 2007.
 From 1990 until his retirement in June 2014, Dr. Gold was a Professor at the University of Florida College of Medicine's McKnight Brain Institute and was recognized as a Distinguished Professor and Eminent Scholar and was Chairman of the Department of Psychiatry.
 He has also been recognized as the 17th University of Florida Distinguished Alumni Professor and served in that capacity for 4 years.
 Dr. Gold taught neuroanatomy and medical neuroscience for four decades and has been a pioneer in translational neuroscience research.
-He has been a consultant and senior advisor to banks and private equity and venture capital firms on medical devices, pharmaceuticals and health care services throughout his career.
-Dr. Gold was also a Founding Director of the Somerset Valley Bank and Somerset Valley Financial (Nasdaq: SVBF) from 1991 to 1999 which was sold to Fulton Financial Corporation.
-Dr. Gold is a Director of The Magstim Company Ltd., a United Kingdom based global leader in brain stimulation, nerve modulation, and intraoperative monitoring.
+He has been a consultant and senior advisor to banks and private equity and venture capital firms on medical devices, pharmaceuticals and healthcare services throughout his career.
+Dr. Gold was also a Founding Director of the Somerset Valley Bank and Somerset Valley Financial from 1991 to 1999 which was sold to Fulton Financial Corporation.
+Dr. Gold is a Director of The Magstim Company Ltd., a United Kingdom based global leader in brain stimulation, nerve modulation, and intraoperative nerve monitoring.
 He was a Founding Director at Viewray, a public commercial stage MR-Guided Radiotherapy company specializing in Cancer treatment.
-Dr. Gold earned his M.D. from the University of Florida College of Medicine and his B.S. from Washington University in St. Louis.
+Dr. Gold earned his B.S. from Washington University in St. Louis.
 Dr. Gold's qualifications to serve on our Board of Directors include his expertise in medical neuroscience and technology, in-depth knowledge of the pharmaceutical industry, and extensive experience in business and management.